Hderek22/hello-world/README.md

 # hello-world
 My Whiteboard:
 My name is Derek Hall.
-I am currently enrolled in Fintech Bootcamp at UNCC to in order to become a world renound Hacker!
+I am currently enrolled in Fintech Bootcamp at UNCC to in order to become a world renowned Hacker!
 Please don't tell anyone

 :-)